 At the moment Germany is one of the most powerful countries in Europe, and also it has a great history.
 Since most of the historic moments revolve around Berlin, as the capital and largest city of Germany is definitely a must-see.

 - One of the most striking monuments in Berlin is the Brandenburg Gate.
 It is built in the 18th century in neoclassical style, it consists of twelve columns, six to each side, and in that way forming five passageways.
 On top of the gate, there is a Quadriga, or in other words, a chariot drawn by four horses, and in that chariot is the goddess Victoria, or the goddess of victory.

 - The Alexanderplatz, which is one of the most well-known public squares in Berlin.
 On this particular square, you can see the World clock (that can determine the time in 148 major cities in the world), the Fernsehtrum building(which is a television tower), as well as a transportation center.

-Moreover, the next thing you should visit is the east side gallery.
-Which is a largest open-air gallery in the world.
+- The east side gallery is the largest open-air gallery in the world.
 It is a colorful gallery that features a series of magnificent artworks at a stretch of the former Berlin Wall.
 The wall is painted by different artists from different countries.

-The Reichstag is one of the most well-known landmarks in Berlin, because it is the seat of the German Parliament.
-On the Reichstag there is a quote that says “Dem Deutschen Volke” which means “To the German people”.
+- The Reichstag is one of the most well-known landmarks in Berlin because it is the seat of the German Parliament.
+On the Reichstag, there is a quote that says “Dem Deutschen Volke” which means “To the German people”.

-One of the most fun things to experience in Berlin is the 1 hour boat ride.
-On this journey you can see all the major attractions and learn about the intriguing history of the city from the comfort of a river cruise.
+One of the most fun things to experience in Berlin is the 1-hour boat ride.
+On this journey, you can see all the major attractions and learn about the intriguing history of the city through a river cruise.

-At the end, there are probably other cool places to visit in Berlin as well, but these are my top places and the ones that I’ve visited.
+In the end, there are probably other cool places to visit in Berlin as well, but these are my top places and the ones that I’ve visited.
 If you ever get the opportunity to check them out, do it.